judyohjo/web/README.md

 # Systems / Data
 - Will need multiple systems (one system to save ID and PW, where we pull out student information by using ID)
-- Use SQL and database to save login data?
+- Use SQL and database to save student information/data
 - Security is a key here when saving student information!